dimagoltsman/refreshable-picture-card/README.md

-# you are also welcome to contribute new templates. you can add new buttons and remove buttons, just make sure their id matches the id you put in the yaml #
+# you are also welcome to contribute #